Bitcoin-ABC/bitcoin-abc/src/omnicore/doc/release-notes/wormhole-0.1.1-release-notes.md

 - Fix the bug that the remaining tokens not sent to the issuer after the crowdfunding close.

 - Add some of the crowdfunding to the Integration testing
+- Fix confirmations informations in  RPC whc_decodetransaction
+- Append the amount field to the return of RPC whc_gettransaction,  identify how many WHCs user input to participate the crowdfunding,  for unconfirmed crowdfunding participate transaction

 # Change log